FBI search of Mar-a-Lago: FBI/DOJ obtains search warrant from federal court

-Federal agents established probable cause to obtain a search warrant against Trump because, while he had turned over some classified documents to federal authorities, agents suspected he was unlawfully withholding other classified information.
+Federal emails disclosed in December 2025 revealed that the FBI initially did not believe that it had probable cause to obtain a search warrant against Trump, but pursued one under pressure from the Biden Department of Justice.
+Nevertheless, an unnamed source told the Miami Herald that federal agents were able to establish probable cause because they suspected he was unlawfully withholding other classified information.
 The warrant was obtained by the Justice Department's National Security Division at the request of NARA to collect material that Trump had potentially not turned over to NARA.
 The New York Times reported: "Two people briefed on the classified documents that investigators believe remained at Mar-a-Lago indicated that they were so sensitive in nature, and related to national security, that the Justice Department had to act".
 However, Attorney General Merrick Garland had contemplated for weeks whether to approve the application for the search warrant, after many meetings between senior DOJ and FBI officials.

 The search warrant showed that the FBI was investigating Trump for suspected violations of three Title 18 federal laws – Section 793 (a part of the Espionage Act of 1917); Section 1519 (part of the fiscal oversight Sarbanes–Oxley Act); and Section 2071.
 Trump had not been charged with any crime.
 If charged and convicted under the third law, Trump would be "disqualified from holding any office under the United States".
 However, a number of legal scholars have questioned the constitutionality of that provision in the statute.

 Federal magistrate judge Bruce Reinhart of the U.S. District Court for the Southern District of Florida approved the warrant on August 5, 2022.
 Reinhart, who had previously been a federal prosecutor for a decade, was misidentified by some sources as being a Trump appointee, but the position in fact is one filled by the courts themselves.

 Reviewing and approving search warrants is a typical duty of federal magistrate judges.
 Legal experts noted that, given the high profile of the operation, the application for a search warrant (granted on probable cause) would have been first scrupulously scrutinized by federal authorities.
 Will Hurd, a former CIA agent and former Texas Republican congressman, said: "Trump and his lawyers admitted to and then handed over presidential documents improperly taken from and stored outside the White House.
 Of course the FBI had probable cause to go in looking for more".